 Polyurea is resistant to gas, oil, salt, and other harsh chemicals up to battery acid.
 All you need to do is sweep up the debris and clean with your favorite cleaning product.
 This way you can keep your floor stay beautiful for many years.
 Epoxy is not impervious to staining.
 Although it can be helpful, Epoxy can remain damaged or stained from chemicals like gas, oil, street de-ice fluid, and salt.

 Temperature, Odor and time

-The polyaspartic and polyurea coatings can be applied in temperatures that can be as low as -30F to as high as 140F, whereas for epoxy it needs to be above 55F.
+The polyaspartic and polyurea coatings can be applied in temperatures as low as -30F to as high as 140F, whereas for Epoxy, it needs to be above 55F.
 It means that you do not have to wait till summer or spring to coat your concrete floors.